NYUAD-CRC/crc-docs/source/hpc/software/matlab_parallel.rst

     module load matlab

     #Run the matlab script
-    matlab -nojvm -nodisplay -nosplash -nodesktop -batch for_loop
+    matlab -nodisplay -nosplash -nodesktop -batch for_loop

-Note that ``-singleCompThread`` does not appear in the Slurm script in contrast to the serial case.
+Note that ``-singleCompThread`` and ``-nojvm`` does not appear in the Slurm script in contrast to the serial case.
 One must tune the value of ``--cpus-per-task`` for optimum performance.
 Use the smallest value that gives you a significant performance boost because the more resources you request the longer your queue time will be.